Time-causal and time-recursive wavelets: Results

-This expression can be seen as a non-causal analogue of the corresponding reconstruction (\ref{eq-reconstr-temp-scsp-time-caus}) from a time-causal bandpass representation, again demonstrating a close structural relationship to regard the temporal derivatives of the time-causal limit kernels as time-causal analogues of the derivatives of the regular Gaussian kernel.
+These expressions can be seen as non-causal analogues of the corresponding exact reconstruction (\ref{eq-reconstr-temp-scsp-time-caus}) from a time-causal bandpass representation, again demonstrating a close structural relationship to regard the temporal derivatives of the time-causal limit kernel as time-causal analogues of the derivatives of the regular Gaussian kernel, alternatively differences thereof.